openhab/openhab-addons/bundles/org.openhab.binding.tado/README.md

 ## `home` Thing (the Bridge)

-The binding supports discovery, but a `home` thing type has to be configured first.
-It serves as bridge to the tado° cloud services.
+The `home` thing serves as bridge to the tado° cloud services.
+The binding will automatically discover this thing and place it in the Inbox.
+It has to be manually configured with its `username` and `password` before it will actually go onlime.

 Parameter | Required | Description
 -|-|-